joinself/developer-docs/content/sdk/documentsign/_index.en.md

     {{% /tab %}}
 {{% /tabs %}}

-The signed response will contain a SHA256 hash of the original blob, so you can verify the document has been signed.
+The signed response will contain a SHA256 hash of the original BLOB which can be used to verify the integrity of the document.